Hello and welcome to the podcast of Lotus Eaters episode 1236.

 But there is more to that that I don't think Stelios mentioned on one of the segments or one or both of the segments that he's already done on it.

-I'd just quickly say, if you compare that to the Telegraphs headline, Lucy Connolly released from prison, former childminder was jailed over single social media posts shared in wake of Salzburg attack.
+Former childminder was jailed over single social media posts shared in wake of Southport attack.

-I'm just saying, and we all know this, but the spin of the BBC was so immense.
+I'm just saying, we all know this, but the spin of the BBC was immense.

 This is somewhat less than neutral reporting.

-They're treating her as if she's some sort of paid up BNP member who's been skinhead marching down the streets, you know, screaming whatever.
+They're treating her as if she's some sort of paid-up BMP member who's been skinhead marching down the streets, you know, screaming whatever.

-Which some people were upset about, but, you know, that doesn't mean, you know, what she went away to prison for was a very She's far left.
+Which some people were upset at, but you know, that doesn't mean what she went away to prison for was a very volunteering.

 She shouldn't have gone to prison.

-And first of all, well, her husband is a Tory.
+And first, well, her husband is a Tory.

 Yeah.

-But the point is, like, you know, it was one like impulsive post because of something tragic and terrible that had happened.
+But the point is, it was one impulsive post because of something tragic and terrible that had happened.

-Like, and so, and there were plenty of mitigating circumstances related to her own history with losing a child due to, even if there weren't, it's like, okay, you know, some Welsh choir boy goes on a stabbing rampage and kills a bunch of kids.
+Even if there weren't, it's like, okay, some Welsh choir boy goes on a stabbing rampage and kills a bunch of kids.

-I think it could be forgiven if people react on social media.
+I think it could be forgiven if people like react on social media.

-Which clearly they were, but of course the state saw that as an opportunity to start hoovering people up and putting them in prisons, letting people go early, or at least releasing them from their prison sentences slightly early, to make room for all of these dissident thinkers out there.
+But of course, the state saw that as an opportunity to start hoovering people up and putting them in prisons, letting people go early or at least releasing them from their prison sentences slightly early to make room for all of these dissident thinkers out there.

 I call that Operation Arkham Asylum.

-I mean, the prisoners are out there literally popping champagne.
+I mean, the prisoners were out there literally popping champagne.

-And one of the interesting things is that the reaction to all of this from the mainstream was that this was all the actions of an independent and new neutral judiciary this was one line that was hammered home again and again and again every time anybody brought up the political nature of this case and her sentencing, we got told no, no, no, The parliament had nothing to do with this,
+And one of the interesting things is that the reaction to all of this from the mainstream was that this was all the actions of an independent and neutral judiciary.

 And we'll look at why that's a lie now.

-Because if you actually go to the documents from the court, from the judiciary website talking about this particular case, here you see the sentencing remarks from the judge saying, you know, she pled guilty to the offence of distributing material with the intention of stirring up racial hatred, which is different and a more severe crime to encouraging violence, I've described.
+Because if you actually go to the documents from the court from the judiciary website talking about this particular case, here you see the sentencing remarks from the judge saying, you know, she pled guilty to the offence of distributing material with the intention of stirring up racial hatred, which is different and a more severe crime to encouraging violence.

 The state and the institutions put more moral weight on maintaining racial relations than they do discouraging violence.